mdnurulmomen/mdnurulmomen/README.md

 Welcome to my page !

 I'm Momen.
-A passionate Full Stack Developer with a huge love for Laravel, Vue.js, Everything API, Javascript, RDBMS and System Architecture.
-Love developing dynamic applications and share my knowledge to others.
+A passionate Full Stack Developer cum project coordinator with a huge love for Laravel, Vue.js, Everything API, Javascript, RDBMS and System Architecture.
+I actively work on the stages from requirement analysis to deployment through proper design, development, execution & testing for a deliverable application.
 **Currently, I'm open to work and employment opportunities**.

 #### About Me

-- I’m currently working on [govt.
-IT projects.](https://www.nothi.gov.bd/)
+- I’m currently working on [governmental digital projects.](https://www.nothi.gov.bd/)

 - I’m collaborating on [Qupaid](https://qupaid.com/), [Gudam](https://gudam.com.bd/)